helium/HIP/0051-helium-dao.md

 Note that only proposals with code attached can be formally voted on.
 There are broadly three ways to use voting power within the Helium DAO:

-1. **Protocol Score Curation Users can choose to delegate their veHNT in the name of an existing subDAO, thereby positively impacting that subnetwork’s protocol score.
+1. **DAO Utility Score Curation Users can choose to delegate their veHNT in the name of an existing subDAO, thereby positively impacting that subnetwork’s DAO utility score.
 This leads to increased emissions for the DNP subDAO treasury reserve, and ultimately increases the value of the corresponding DNT.
 This is effectively a mechanism to allow stakeholders to signal ongoing support for subnetworks.veHNT stakers towards a DNP are rewarded a fixed 6% of DNT emissions every epoch.
 This is fixed across DNPs and cannot be changed by the DNP.
 The reason to keep this fixed is to avoid a scenario where DNPs compete to give more rewards to veHNT stakers at the expense of hotspot hosts.**
 2. **New Subnetwork Proposals Proposals for new decentralized network protocol to become a part of the Helium Network as a subDAO must be voted on by veHNT.**
-3. **Helium DAO Proposals All proposals that impact global Helium DAO parameters including protocol score parameters, subDAO structuring, communications architecture etc. can be voted on through this process.**
+3. **Helium DAO Proposals All proposals that impact global Helium DAO parameters including DAO utility score parameters, subDAO structuring, communications architecture etc. can be voted on through this process.**

 Further details on the vote-escrow weighted governance model can be found in [Curve governance documentation](https://resources.curve.fi/governance/understanding-governance) and [https://docs.tribeca.so/electorate/voting-escrow](https://docs.tribeca.so/electorate/voting-escrow).